Current Conditions

 Elevation Matters - If you come from lower areas, take it easy and allow your body to adjust to the 8,200-foot elevation

-Drink Water & Wear a Hat - Protect yourself from the heat and sun with sunscreen, sunglasses, wide brimmed hat, and DRINK plenty of water
+Drink Water & Wear a Hat - Protect yourself from the cold and sun with sunscreen, sunglasses, and DRINK plenty of water.
+Winter days have low humindity requiring you to keep hydrated.

-Bring Layered Clothing - Be prepared for cool or warm days, windy conditions, or even a rain shower.
+Bring Layered Clothing - Be prepared for chilly nights and sunny but cool days, windy conditions, or even snow.

 Slow it Down – Speed limits are LOWER than highways outside the park.
 Adults, children, and wildlife frequest areas near park roads and parking lots.
 Keep people and wildlife safe and drive the posted speed limit, such as the 30 MPH limit at the park entrance sign or the 10 MPH at the Entrance Station (Fee Booth).